-The principal investigator must sign the letter and submit it with other material required for a proposal renewal or award to Illinois Office of Grants and Contracts (this was a link on the website and it is broken).
+The principal investigator must sign the letter and submit it with other material required for a proposal renewal or award to Illinois Office of Grants and Contracts.
 The required institutional signature will be coordinated through that office.
-Click here to see detailed instructions for completing CITI training.

 CITI Training Information

 The Collaborative Institutional Training Initiative (CITI) offers online access to training for individuals engaged in research.
 Training modules specific to the University of Illinois are available once a users has created an account and completed the registration process.
 CITI keeps track of your progress, and you can leave and return to training at any time.